julianchurchill/text-adventure-editor/README.md

 done
 ====

-DONE - [FEATURE] Click adds new location
+DONE - [FEATURE] Save button (and enter key) to save edited id and description to location DONE - [FEATURE] Click adds new location
 DONE - [FEATURE] Click a location to see editable properties, including name and description